 David was formerly Founder of Navon Partners, a data analytics startup focused on analyzing private companies for investment, and Acting CEO of Vertical Key, a SaaS business for managing large-scale events.
 He was previously a Managing Director with Evalueserve, a 2,500-person global research and analytics company, and Founder and CEO of Circle of Experts, an investment research firm acquired by Evalueserve.
 David was formerly Founder and CEO of GoldNames, an Israel-based investment bank focusing on the internet domain name asset class.
-He worked with Bear Stearns’ Investment Banking division in their technology/defense mergers and acquisitions team, and was a strategy consultant with Mars & Co.
+He worked with Bear Stearns’ Investment Banking division in their technology/defense mergers and acquisitions team.
 David holds a Harvard MBA and a Yale BA, both with honors.
 While still in college, he started and ran a computer consulting group with over 35 clients.

 David led the first-ever study of best practices of venture capital and private equity funds in originating new deals and the first-ever study of VCs in creating portfolio company value.
 He has published in Harvard Business Review, Institutional Investor, the Journal of Private Equity, TechCrunch, PandoDaily, etc., and is the lead author of The Virtual Handshake: Opening Doors and Closing Deals Online.

 David is cofounder of the Venture Capital Access Program, which helps women and minority entrepreneurs raise venture capital from members of the HBS Alumni Angels network.
 David is a frequent keynote speaker to audiences such as technology entrepreneurs, senior executives, and institutional investors.
 He grew up in Marin County, Northern California, and learned to program on an Atari 800.
 He trains in parkour and bodyweight exercises.
 He speaks passable French and Hebrew but has completely lost the Portuguese he learned while working in Brazil.